Antonino Bonvissuto

-Antonino Bonvissuto (born 8 August 1985) is an Italian footballer who plays for Polisportiva Castelbuono.
+Antonino Bonvissuto (born 8 August 1985) is an Italian former footballer who plays as a forward.

 Biography

 Early career

 Born in Palermo, Sicily, Bonvissuto started his career at Fincantieri Palermo.
 In 2003, he left for Vicenza on loan, along with Alessandro Borgese.
 He made his Serie B debut on 12 June 2004, against Livorno.
 He then spent 2 seasons in Serie C2, for Olbia and Ancona.
 He joined Borgese for the latter.
 In 2006, he was sold to Manfredonia in a co-ownership deal in multi-year contract, joining Gaetano Bertini.
 Manfredonia acquired the remain 50% registration rights from Vicenza in June 2007, but on 1 September he was sold to Lanciano.
 He scored 7 goals in his second Serie C1 season.

 Bari

 He signed a pre-contract with Serie B club Bari in April, and presented on 1 July.
 In August, he left for fellow second division club Cittadella.
 He scored 6 goals in his true maiden Serie B season.
 That season Bari won the cadetto (champion), Bonvissuto again was not inside the team plan.
 He left for newly promoted team Crotone and scored a career high of 9 goals.

 In July, he was signed by Ascoli, his fifth Serie B club.
 However, he only played 10 times in the league.
 In January 2011 he left for Lega Pro Prima Divisione (ex–Serie C1) club Sorrento.

 He returned to the city of Bari for 2011–12 pre-season, wore an unusual 91 shirt.
 On the same day that Bari signed Marcos de Paula, Bonvissuto left the club.